abinit/abinit/doc/tutorial/eph4zpr.md

 The e-e contribution can be estimated using, for instance, the [$GW$ approximation](gw1) but in this tutorial we are mainly interested in $\Sigma^{\text{e-ph}}$ and its temperature dependence.

-In semiconductors and insulators, indeed, most of temperature dependence of the electronic properties at "low" T originates from the **e-ph interaction** and the **thermal expansion** of the unit cell (topic that, however, is not treated in this lesson).
+In semiconductors and insulators, indeed, most of the temperature dependence of the electronic properties at "low" T originates from the **e-ph interaction** and the **thermal expansion** of the unit cell (topic that, however, is not discussed in this lesson).
-Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed with LDA/GGA are systematically underestimated with respect to experiment but the temperature dependence of $\Sigma^{\text{e-e}}$ is rather small as long as $kT$ is smaller than the fundamental gap (let's say $3 kT < E_{\text{g}}$).
+Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed with LDA/GGA are systematically underestimated with respect to experiment.
+Nevertheless, the temperature dependence of $\Sigma^{\text{e-e}}$ is rather small as long as $kT$ is smaller than the fundamental gap (let's say $3 kT < E_{\text{g}}$).

-In state-of-the-art *ab-initio* perturbative methods, the e-ph coupling is described within DFT by expanding the KS effective potential up to the **second order in the atomic displacement**, and the vibrational properties are obtained with DFPT [[cite:Gonze1997]], [[cite:Baroni2001]].
+In state-of-the-art *ab-initio* perturbative methods, the e-ph coupling is described within DFT by expanding the KS effective potential up to the **second order in the atomic displacement**, and the vibrational properties are computed with DFPT [[cite:Gonze1997]], [[cite:Baroni2001]].
-Note that anharmonic effects that may become relevant at "high" temperature are not included in the present formalism.
+Note that anharmonic effects that may become relevant at "high" temperatures are not included in the present formalism.

 The e-ph self-energy consists of two terms: the **frequency-dependent Fan-Migdal** (FM) self-energy and the **static and Hermitian Debye-Waller** (DW) part (see e.g. [[cite:Giustino2017]] and references therein):